 - Exercise regularly, a 20 minute brisk walk in the morning sets your day in a positive swing

-We hope you enjoyed this guide and that it has helped you discover more about your skin and body.
+We hope you enjoyed our healthy living tips and that it has helped you discover more about your skin and body.

-For more information, articles and news, head to the Beauty Hub or sign up to the Green People email newsletter for tips and recommendations direct to your inbox.
+For more information, articles and healthy living news, head to the Beauty Hub or sign up to the Green People email newsletter for tips and recommendations direct to your inbox.